Join our webinar - Rate my shelf: A look at category management in practice. Jan 30th | Register

 The right planning solution can automate dark store-specific shelf and inventory optimization based on localized demand forecasts.
 A unified system that draws demand data into planogram creation can optimize not only the shelf space per product, ensuring efficient inbound goods flow, but also localized product positioning, ensuring high-demand items for each store are easy to pick efficiently.

 Furthermore, optimizing shelf space allotments to match localized replenishment plans for each product enables direct-to-shelf replenishment.
-And when replenishment plans are informed by local space plans, retailers can fill center store shelves up with fewer inbound deliveries.
+Retailers can fill center store shelves up with fewer inbound deliveries when local space plans inform replenishment plans.
 As a result, retailers see lower goods handling costs and less risk of stock-outs from items waiting to be shelved.

 Written by